-Our Japan operations are headquartered in Zama, Kanagawa, Japan (southwest of Tokyo).
-In 2016, we moved into a new leased facility encompassing approximately 96,000 square feet of office and manufacturing space.
+Our Japan operations are headquartered in Zama, Kanagawa, Japan (southwest of Tokyo) in a leased facility encompassing approximately 96,000 square feet of office and manufacturing space.
 The lease expires in April 2023.

 Item 3.
 Legal Proceedings

 From time to time, we are subject to various legal proceedings and claims that arise in the ordinary course of our business activities.
 Although the results of litigation and claims cannot be predicted with certainty, as of the date of this Annual Report on Form 10-K, we do not believe we are party to any litigation the outcome of which, if determined adversely to us, would individually or in the aggregate be reasonably expected to have a material adverse effect on our business.